Polyporus: benefits, dosage, contraindications

 Edema ✪✪✪✪✪

-Traditionally, Polyporus umbellatus is used in Chinese medicine to treat edemas.
-Ancient writings, such as the Shen Nong's Herbal Classic, describe its efficacy in reducing water retention by stimulating the elimination of body fluids, without major side effects.
-Formulas like Wulingsan often include this mushroom to support renal function.
+Traditionally, Polyporus umbellatus is used in Chinese medicine to treat edema.
+Ancient writings, such as the Shen Nong's Herbal Classic, describe its effectiveness in reducing water retention by stimulating the elimination of bodily fluids, without major side effects.
+Formulas like Wulingsan often include this mushroom to support kidney function.

 Posologie